Azerbaijan and Armenia agree to a cease-fire | DW | 10.10.2020

 After nearly two weeks of clashes in Nagorno-Karabakh, Armenia and Azerbaijan have agreed to suspend hostilities.
-Russia's top diplomat Sergey Lavrov has said the cease-fire is set to go into effect later on Saturday.
+The cease-fire is set to go into effect later on Saturday, but reports emerged of shelling by both sides.

 Armenia and Azerbaijan have announced a cease-fire agreement in the disputed region of Nagorno-Karabakh starting at noon local time on Saturday, following 10 hours of talks between diplomats in Moscow hosted by Russian Foreign Minister Sergey Lavrov.